arcus/PBJ/PBJ_markdown.md

 ## Assembly

-video of joy being weird
+Video of Joy making a sandwich

 ## Consumption
 What are the instructions for eating a peanut butter and jelly sandwich?